arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ![Arduino PLC IDE - Device Connection Procedure (Modbus TCP Server Opta™)](assets/opta_plcide_device_connection.gif)

-Proceed with `On-line -> Connect` and it will establish communication between your computer and the Opta™ server.
-If everything is fine, you will be able to observe the message found at the lower right corner of the PLC IDE software stating that it is connected.
+Proceed with `On-line -> Connect`, and it will establish communication between your computer and the Opta™ server.
+If everything is fine, you can observe the message at the lower right corner of the PLC IDE software stating that it is connected.

 ![Arduino PLC IDE - Device Connection Status](assets/plcide_connection_stable.png)

-Symbols `(1)` and `(2)` denote the connection statuses: Opta™ connected without a PLC code, and Opta™ connected with an available PLC code, respectively.
+Symbols `(1)` and `(2)` denote the connection statuses: Opta™ connected without a PLC code and Opta™ connected with an available PLC code, respectively.

 Next, the main PLC code, also referred to as the primary code, must be compiled and uploaded to Opta™.
-To do this, navigate to the `main` tab within the `Project` panel, and input the following code:
+To do this, navigate to the `main` tab within the `Project` panel and input the following code:

 ```arduino
 cnt := cnt + 1;